 Food for Thought:

 I recently heard someone young say, “You can’t survive without eating meat.”
 I’ve done more than survive all these years as a vegan.
 Adam and Eve ate from the trees.
 It is because of sin that we eat our friends and helpers.
 We were not made to eat animals.
 Look at cows.
 They eat grass and grow to be strong.
 Ranchers will say the grass the cows eat has Omegas 3 and 6.
 Skip the cow and eat the plants.
 Or people will ask how vegans get their protein.
 You don’t need as much as you think.
 I heard a vegan nutritionist tell her client, “There is a little bit of protein in everything.”
 If you read last year’s posts, you’ll see that I had to ditch my food allergies like wheat and start seriously juicing.
 Everybody is different and will have to make their own adjustments for their veganism.
-I hope you learn to see things differently.
+I hope people learn to see things differently.

 Recipe from blog of melissacrismon.com